actions-marketplace-validations/zhuxb711_artifacts-size-based-cleanup-action/README.md

 - name: Run cleanup action
   uses: zhuxb711/artifacts-size-based-cleanup-action@v1
   with:
-    token: '<Your Github token>' # Token must be granted access permission with 'workflow' scope.
+    token: ${{ secrets.GITHUB_TOKEN }} # Optional: Token must be granted access permission with 'workflow' scope.
+Will use default GITHUB_TOKEN if not provided.
     limit: 1GB # Could also set to 1024MB/512KB/2.5GB or size in bytes.
     fixedReservedSize: 512MB # Optional.
 Fixed size you want to reserved for the new artifacts.
 Must set 'artifactPaths' or 'fixedReservedSize'.
     failOnError: true # Optional.
 Reports failure if meet any exception.
     removeDirection: oldest # Optional.
 Remove the oldest artifact first or the newest one first.
     simulateCompressionLevel: 9 # Optional.
+Only works if artifactPaths used.
 Should be the same value as you specific in the upload artifacts action.
+This parameter is used to calculate the actual artifact size that would be uploaded.
     artifactPaths: <Your path to the files that pending uploads> # Optional.
 Must set 'artifactPaths' or 'fixedReservedSize'.
 ```